mithilguru/Fitbit-Tracker-Insights/README.md

 ## Intro

-Fitbit is a fitness technology company that produces wearables to monitor daily health and activity data, such as heart rate, steps, sleep-quality, etc. There is a tremendous amount of data collected by these wearable devices daily that can be harnessed to benefit the consumer and the company.
+Fitbit is a fitness technology company that produces wearables to monitor daily health and activity data, such as heart rate, steps, sleep-quality, etc. There is a tremendous amount of data collected by these devices daily that can be harnessed to benefit the consumer and the company.
 I am exploring the Fitbit fitness tracker data Kaggle dataset (https://www.kaggle.com/arashnic/fitbit) to find trends in usage and provide recommendations for product strategy.

 **OBJECTIVES**